liferay/liferay-frontend-projects/How-to-use-liferay-npm-bundler.md

 Looking at the
 [documentation](https://github.com/liferay/liferay-js-toolkit/blob/master/packages/liferay-npm-bundler-plugin-replace-browser-modules/README.md)
-of `replace-browser-modules` plugin we can see that this plugin replaces JavaScript modules as defined under the `browser` section of `package.json` files.
+of `replace-browser-modules` plugin we can see that this plugin replaces Javascript modules as defined under the `browser` section of `package.json` files.
 This means that, for each npm package that our project has as dependency, `liferay-npm-bundler` will make sure that each one having a `browser` section in its `package.json` files will have its server side files replaced by their